MicrosoftDocs/azure-docs/articles/iot-dps/tutorial-set-up-device.md

 > * Select a Hardware Security Module
 > * Implement security mechanism
 > * Extract the security artifacts
-> * Set up Device Provisioning Service configuration on the device
+> * Set up the Device Provisioning Service configuration on the device

 ## Prerequisites